ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.5.md

 ### Category filter in product search

-To help users search for products, products in Main Catalog view can now be filtered by product category.
+To help users search for products, products in the main catalog view can now be filtered by product category.

 ![Product categories filter](img/4.5_product_categories.png "Product categories filter")